Science of Nature

 Areas of Interest

-High-energy astrophysics, gamma-ray bursts, science educAsation in college.
+High-energy astrophysics, gamma-ray bursts, science education in college.

 Prof. Dr. Canan Atılgan